MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 Congrats!
 You can use the flag FCSC{00000000000000010000000000000002000000000000000300000000000000040000000000000005000000000000000600000000000000070000000000000008} to validate the challenge.
 [Inferior 1 (process 24854) exited normally]
 ```
-Ok, it works, but it's useless : the flag that we are given is just the concatenation of the inputs we fed the unicorn with.
+Ok, it works, but it's useless: the flag that we are given is just the concatenation of the inputs we fed the unicorn with.
 Still, it confirms that our goal is to get `rbp = 0` at this point of the program.

 But I am lazy, and I don't want spend time understanding what our *licorne* does with it's food.
 Enters BINSEC.